Manhhao/backfill-anki-yomitan/README.md

 Default: `19633`

+`yomitan_api_timeout`

+Default: `10`

 ## Issues
-If you're having issues updating please see [this](https://github.com/Manhhao/backfill-anki-yomitan/issues/16)
+If you're having issues updating please see [this](https://github.com/Manhhao/backfill-anki-yomitan/issues/16).

 If you're backfilling audio, please be aware that retrieving audio, depending on the audio sources configured in Yomitan, can be quite slow.
+You can reduce the time by decreasing `max_entries` in the config.

 If you encounter any issues, please report them on GitHub or in the add-on's TMW `#resources-sharing` thread.
-Please attach the log file `backfill-log.log`, which can be found in the add-on's `user_files` directory.
+Please attach the `backfill-log.log` file, which can be found in the add-on's `user_files` directory.

 ## Screenshot
 ![screenshot](https://github.com/Manhhao/backfill-anki-yomitan/blob/main/screenshot/image.png?raw=true)